DevonTD/completedProjects/README.md

 # completedProjects
-These are porjects I've completed while studying at The Software Guild
+These are small amount of projcts I've completed while studying at The Software Guild